truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 -->
 ### Application Metadata Widget

-The **Application Metadata** widget shows application capabilites unique to the application, and **Run As Content** showing the user and group IDs, the default user and group name, and brief description for the application.
+The **Application Metadata** widget shows application capabilities unique to the application, and **Run As Content** showing the user and group IDs, the default user and group name, and brief description for the application.
-**View More** expands the widget to show more information on application setttings.
+**View More** expands the widget to show more information on application settings.
 **Collapse** hides the extra information.

 {{< trueimage src="/images/SCALE/Apps/ApplicationMetadataWidget.png" alt="Application Metadata Widget" id="Application Metadata Widget" >}}